Jan 16, 2022

 Not Just Perlin

 Value noise displays the most prominent artifacts, resembling a blurred pixel grid with clearly recognizable cells.
 It’s certain, at least, what Perlin has in looks over Value; nonetheless they both look square.
-Value-Cubic is better, producing more-varied features, but it still struggles to decouple them from the grid layout.
+Value-Cubic produces more-varied features, but it still struggles to decouple them from the grid layout.
 Later in the article, I’ll circle back to how we can improve the looks of all of these noises.
-First, though, I’ll cover an alternative that some of you might already know.
+First, though, I’ll cover an alternative that you might already know.

 Simplex(-type) Noise

 If you’re familiar with any of the noises above, you may have also heard of Simplex noise.
 Simplex noise is a second algorithm by Perlin noise’s eponymous author, that was put forth as a successor to his original algorithm.
-One of its primary selling points is in reducing visible directional bias through the use of a new grid structure.
-In this section I’ll examine this noise, tie in some of my own contributions to the space, and illustrate why noises like this have certain core advantages over Perlin and Value that mark them as better standards.
+One of its primary selling points is its reduction of visible directional bias through the use of a new grid structure.
+In this section, I’ll examine this noise, tie in some of my own contributions to the space, and illustrate why noises like this have certain elementary advantages over Perlin and Value that mark them as better standards.

 Those of you familiar with Simplex may also know of its US patent (US6867776B2), which covered certain implementations and use cases of the noise in 3D+.
-While thankfully somewhat more refined in scope than other patents, it surely played a role in curbing the noise’s popularity.
-In efforts to alleviate some of these concerns, three contributions I made to the field are OpenSimplex (2014), then OpenSimplex2 (2019) and OpenSimplex2S (2017/2019).
-These noises have gained some traction in applications that would otherwise use Simplex.
+While thankfully somewhat refined in scope, it surely played a role in curbing the noise’s popularity.
+In efforts to alleviate some of these concerns, I introduced OpenSimplex (2014), then OpenSimplex2 (2019) and OpenSimplex2S (2017/2019).
+These noises gained some traction in applications that would otherwise use Simplex.
 All four of these Simplex-type noises share key details, both inside and out, that relate them to one another.

 Inner-Workings

-Simplex-type noises attach gradients to each grid vertex in much the same manner as Perlin, but combine them differently.
+Simplex-type noises attach gradients to each vertex in much the same manner as Perlin, but combine them differently.
 Instead of interpolation, they use spherically-bound functions for contribution falloff, which are more portable to arbitrary point layouts.
-When the gradients are added to the final noise value, each is multiplied by a weight that depends only on the (squared Euclidean) distance to the vertex it comes from.
+The gradients ramps are added to the final noise value, each multiplied by a weight that depends only on the distance to the vertex it comes from.
 At the sphere boundary, that weight becomes zero, and the gradient no longer contributes.
 This scheme is shared across these algorithms, whose main differences become the grid constructions they use and how they determine which points are in range.

 Do I need to understand all that?

 No, not generally.
-Understanding how noise works internally can be instrumental towards modifying an algorithm, debugging one, or implementing one yourself.
+A firm grasp of the inner functionality can be instrumental towards modifying an algorithm, debugging one, or implementing one yourself.
 It can also be rewarding as a programming and mathematical exercise, and can enable you to create specialized variants where you need.
-However it isn’t necessary as part of simply using the noise.
+However, it isn’t a requirement for ordinary use of the noise.
 There are numerous freely-available open-source libraries that are well-documented, straightforward to import, and support good quality Simplex-type noise.
 Libraries get the heavy lifting out of the way, so you only need to worry about what you actually do with the noise.

 Algorithms & Implementations

-All of these noises excel in key areas, however not all variants are created equal.
+All of these noises exhibit crucial similarities, but not all variants are created equal.
 Gradient sets and contribution radii both serve to set one adaptation apart from another.

-Gradient sets are the space of possible slope directions that can be assigned to each vertex on the grid.
-Good sets promote visual isotropy and avoid random tall bumps that throw off the noise’s value range.
+A gradient set is the space of possible slope directions that can be assigned to each vertex on the grid.
+Good sets promote visual isotropy and avoid isolated tall bumps that throw off the noise’s value range.
 Some older Simplex implementations used less-tuned gradient sets which allow some squareness to sneak back in, so it’s worth looking out for their artifacts.

 Noise with original gradients (◰); with 24-set (◳).